davidbrianporter/jsweird/README.md

 Lecture 43 whitespace and comments make code easier to reads Lecture 44 IIEF

+Closures are important and must be understood fully!

 # Syntax Parsars
 A program that reads my code and determines what it does and if my written syntax is valid